Iskander54/final_ethereum/README.md

 1. Type `docker build -t landreg .`

-1. Type `docker run landreg HOST=XXXX PORT=XXX NETWORKID=XXXX` using the corresponding ganache parameters (you can see the default environment variable in the dockerfile used for docker-compose)
+1. Type `docker run -e [HOST=XXXX, PORT=XXXX, NETWORKID=XXXX] landreg ` using the corresponding ganache parameters (you can see the default environment variable in the dockerfile used for docker-compose)

 In the docker-compose, Only 4 accounts have been imported :
 - 0x42CAD0CA3716b4664c2658A0a48664369D511C54 , 80d7110b676b1cb7f719bc7aa639a10a6d1611f1bd5ff7e94995da52915710de